Genji Monogatari Sennenki: Anime

+Announced in August 2008, the series was originally meant to be an adaptation of Waki Yamato's manga adaptation, however, on November 10, 2008, it was announced that the series would now be a direct adaptation of the original novel, there were only a little changes to the staff.
+The series uses two pieces of theme music.
+The opening theme is "Hiyori Hime" by Puffy AmiYumi, while "Koi" (恋) by Kousuke Atari is the series' ending theme.
+On April 11, 2022, Digital Media Rights announced that they would be streaming the anime series on RetroCrush with English subtitles.

+Episodes

 Soundtrack CDs

 On February 25, 2009, Sony Music Entertainment released an animation soundtrack CD for Genji Monogatari Sennenki by S.E.N.S.
 Project and a single for the opening theme of Genji Monogatari Sennenki, "Hiyori Hime" by Puffy AmiYumi.
 On March 25, 2009, Sony Music Entertainment released a soundtrack CD for the ending theme of Genji Monogatari Sennenki, "Koi" by Kousuke Atari.